LukasFratzl/TurboSequence/README.md

                   Rendered instances
 ```

-TS is optimized for crowds around 10k - 50k, if you need more units, use VATs, Turbo Sequence is built to combine Animation Quality with Modern Rendering which means it is just as fast as the Quality of Bone joint bending allows it.
+TS is CPU bound and optimized for crowds around 10k - 50k, if you need more units, use VATs and/or pure GPU systems.

 ## Nanite

 In UE 5.5 Nanite Skeletal Meshes are here, before using Turbo Sequence, UEs Skeletal Mesh system for crowds can be a good option when using Nanite.

 **Since UE 5.7,** there is a `Niagara Nanite Renderer`, since Turbo Seuqnece 5.7 it is part of the plugin, Nanite can turn on in the Control Panel when building a Mesh.

 ## Features